 - Shane has worked with high growth and scale up technology companies for more than a decade.
-He is a Non-Executive Director for Simple Online Healthcare Limited and a Scale Up Coach to a number of CEOs within high growth organisations. - Shane is a former CFO and SVP Growth for travel search technology company Skyscanner, playing a key role in helping it scale from c.80 people to 1,500 people and an eventual sale to Ctrip for \$1.8bn in 2016.
+He is a Non-Executive Director for Simple Online Healthcare Limited, for OAG Aviation Limited and Chairman of CreateFuture.
+He is also a Scale Up Coach to a number of CEOs within high growth organisations. - Shane is a former CFO and SVP Growth for travel search technology company Skyscanner, playing a key role in helping it scale from c.80 people to 1,500 people and an eventual sale to Ctrip for \$1.8bn in 2016.
 Prior to Skyscanner and Scale Up Consulting, Shane was with Barclays and RBS Leveraged Finance.
 He is a Qualified Accountant (PWC) and has a Masters in Engineering from Durham University.